. . . or not? Fixing it on most Audis . . .

 The Audi cruise control is ingenious, sort of.
 If your name is Rube Goldberg.
 It consists of several "active" and "passive" components, interlinked with various combinations of vacuum and electrical connections.
 These are as follows:

-1. The electronic control unit, a silver box about the size of a pack of cigarettes behind the console, screwed to the same bracket that hold the back of the radio.
+1. The electronic control unit, a silver box about the size of a pack of cigarettes behind the console (or dashboard), screwed to the same bracket that hold the back of the radio.
 Since this is out of the path of common indoor rivers it is usually ok.

 2. The operating switches mounted on the turn signal stalk.
 Before 1985 these had four wires, but in 1985 two more were added, putting it in series with the release switches on the pedals.
 This enables the "coast" feature, which I detail the wiring involved in my swapping the cruise control switch file.